DistributedProofreaders/guiguts/README.txt

 than Windows/Mac.

 Version 1.0.15.
 In the PP Wizard menu structure, moved pptxt from Source Check to the Text Version(s) menu.
+Fixed undefined subroutine error for hyperlinkpagenumbers.

 Version 1.0.14.
 Added 'Do All (beta)' feature to Page Separator popup that handles all page separators in one pass, assuming the file has been proofread and footnotes handled with no extra or missing blank lines.
 Possible soft hyphens -* are not rejoined.
 Fixed highlighting of quotes.

 Version 1.0.13.
 Fixed Replace All where the search term has a regexp metacharacter such as '['.
 Made the "div" and "span" entries on the HTML Fixup popup sticky.
 Marked PP Wizard as beta and not the default menu structure.

 Version 1.0.12.
 Provided message when current version is up to date, reset the update clock when a new version is run, and added a "Working" message while it is checking.
 Remove extra line before footnote being moved.
 Further fix to Search and Replace All undefined subroutine error and a handful of similar errors.